-Development proposals must consider their impact on surface water management and, where appropriate, demonstrate that they have a surface water management plan, which shows that the risk of flooding both on and off site is minimised and managed.
-The management of surface water run-off from new development should incorporate sustainable drainage techniques and should be designed to deliver wildlife benefits. where possible.
+Development proposals should respond positively to their impact on surface water management and, where appropriate, demonstrate that they have a surface water management plan which shows that the risk of flooding both on and off site is minimised and managed.
+The management of surface water run-off from new development should incorporate sustainable drainage techniques and wherever practicable be designed to deliver wildlife benefits.